Barteus/aws-lambdas/README.md

-# aws-lambdas - WORK IN PROGRESS
+# AWS Lambda deployment tools

+Lambdas are used frequently - microservices, data pipelines, devops automation projects, cloud automation and many more.
+Selection of the lambda deployment mechanism is important.
+It can speed up development or prototyping work or slow it down significantly.

 This project is showing few ways to deploy lambda.
 Each way is a bit different and can be used for different purposes.
+Enjoy!

 ## Lambda deployment

-There are 2 main mechanisms for deploying lambda on AWS:
+Lambdas are deployed based on 2 types of artifacts:

 - Zip packages (direct upload or via S3)
-- Docker images (using AWS provided base image or own)
+- Docker images (from ECR using AWS provided base image or own)

 ### When to use which?